Classification & Types of Steel: The Ultimate Guide

 2. Carbon structural steel

-The mechanical properties of carbon steel are primarily reflected in its brand, which is represented by the letter “Q” followed by numbers.
-The letter “Q” refers to the yield point, while the number represents the yield point value.
-For example, Q275 represents a yield point of 275 MPa.
+The mechanical properties of carbon steel are primarily reflected in its grade designation, which typically begins with the letter “Q” followed by numbers.
+The “Q” denotes yield strength, while the subsequent numbers represent the minimum yield strength value in megapascals (MPa).
+For instance, Q275 indicates a steel grade with a minimum yield strength of 275 MPa.

-Low carbon steel such as Q195, Q215, and Q235 have good welding performance, plasticity, toughness, and some strength.
-These steels are commonly used to make thin plates, reinforcing bars, welded steel pipes, and other structures, as well as for manufacturing ordinary fasteners such as rivets, screws, and nuts.
+Low carbon steel grades such as Q195, Q215, and Q235 exhibit excellent weldability, formability, and toughness, combined with moderate strength.
+These grades are widely employed in the production of thin plates, reinforcing bars, welded steel pipes, and various structural components.
+They are also suitable for manufacturing standard fasteners like rivets, screws, and nuts due to their balanced properties.

 3. High-quality structural steel

-Carbon steel must meet both chemical composition and mechanical property requirements.
-The grade of carbon steel is expressed by two digits, representing 10000 times the average carbon mass fraction in the steel (wc × 10000).
-For example, 45 steel has an average carbon mass fraction of 0.45% and 08 steel has an average carbon mass fraction of 0.08%.
+Carbon steel must meet specific chemical composition and mechanical property requirements.
+The grade designation of carbon steel utilizes a two-digit system, representing 10000 times the average carbon mass fraction in the steel (wc × 10000).
+For instance, 45 steel contains an average carbon mass fraction of 0.45%, while 08 steel has 0.08%.

-High quality carbon structural steel is mainly used in the manufacturing of machine parts, and often requires heat treatment to improve its mechanical properties.
+High-quality carbon structural steel is primarily employed in the fabrication of machine components.
+It often undergoes heat treatment processes to enhance its mechanical properties, tailoring them to specific applications.

 4. Carbon tool steel